-Leonard D. Schaeffer Center for Health Policy & Economics THE COST OF MENTAL ILLNESS: MISSOURI FACTS AND FIGURES Hanke Heun-Johnson, Michael Menchine, Dana Goldman, Seth Seabury
+Leonard D. Schaeffer Center for Health Policy & Economics THE COST OF MENTAL ILLNESS: MISSOURI FACTS AND FIGURES Hanke Heun-Johnson, Michael Menchine, Dana Goldman, Seth Seabury June 2017 MISSOURI

-INTRODUCTION

-Improving access to high-quality medical care for patients with mental illness remains one of the most vexing problems facing the healthcare system in the United States.
-Missouri is no exception, as the state "suffers from a massive supply and demand imbalance", especially in rural areas, and funding cuts are straining the system.
+USC Schaeffer $|2$ INTRODUCTION Improving access to high-quality medical care for patients with mental illness remains one of the most vexing problems facing the healthcare system in the United States.
+Missouri is no exception, as the state "suffers from a massive supply and demand imbalance", especially in rural areas, and funding cuts are straining the system1.
 This chartbook attempts to quantify the magnitude of the challenges facing Missouri in terms of the economic burden associated with mental illness.
-We describe the size of the mentally ill population and show the impact on the healthcare system based on high rates of hospitalization.
+We describe the size and characteristics of the population with behavioral health issues and show the impact on the healthcare system based on high rates of hospitalization.
 We also note the unmet need in terms of mental health providers and discuss the implications for the criminal justice system in Missouri.

-http://web.mhanet.com/article/4412/MHA-Today--June-10-2016.aspx?articlegroup=2643

-USC Schaeffer |

-INTRODUCTION

-Key findings include:
+INTRODUCTION Key findings include: